Swab a hero. Save a hero.

 To date, There Goes My Hero has swabbed over 7,000 people.

-Seven life-saving transplants have occurred thanks to donors who swabbed at our drives!
+94 matches have resulted from our drives, and 9 life-saving transplants have occurred thanks to donors who swabbed at our drives.

 Swab and become a hero today!

-More than 22,000 DKMS donors have helped save lives by donating their bone marrow.
-DKMS is the largest bone marrow donor center in the world with nearly 2.5 million registered donors.
-DKMS works to expand bone marrow donor registries by recruiting bone marrow donors from every race and ethnicity, in order to provide leukemia and other blood cancer patients in need of a bone marrow transplant with the best available donor match.
+More than 22,000 Delete Blood Cancer donors have helped save lives by donating their bone marrow.
+Delete Blood Cancer is the largest bone marrow donor center in the world with nearly 2.5 million registered donors.
+Delete Blood Cancer works to expand bone marrow donor registries by recruiting bone marrow donors from every race and ethnicity, in order to provide leukemia and other blood cancer patients in need of a bone marrow transplant with the best available donor match.
 However, there are still thousands of patients who cannot find their donor match.
 Therefore, we need your help.
 Please consider taking the first step toward saving the life of a patient in need and become a bone marrow donor today.

 Did You Know?